steve3535/gitlab-university/day-2/2c-gitlabflow.md

 #### Task 9: Merge Request Setup
 - Create a new merge request
 - Title it "Draft: Filter shoes by dog size"
-- Invite two new team members, Michael and Emma, as project members (follow same steps as in Task 2)
+- Invite the two reviewers, Michael and Emma, as project members (follow same steps as in Task 2)
 - Add reviewers:
   1. Initially select Michael as the reviewer when creating the MR
   2. After creating the MR, click on the right sidebar